askeksa/Oidos/README.md

 produced by each tone, so as it gets "warmed up" on particular instruments, it gets less heavy to work with.
 You will sometimes hear some stuttering in the sound the first time a tone is played.
-It can be useful to disable "overload prevention" in the Renoise settings.
+It can be useful to disable "overload prevention" in the **Renoise** settings.

 To be able to convert your music into executable form, you must adhere to these guidelines:
+- You can use as many tracks, and as many note columns within each track, as you like.
-- Each track column must contain notes from only one instrument.
-You can use each instrument in as many track columns as you like.
+- Each note column must contain notes from only one instrument.
+You can use each instrument in as many tracks and columns as you like.
-- You can adjust volume and panning using Instrument Volume, Track Volume/Panning, Track Post Volume/Panning, Mixer Volume/Panning and Master Volume/Panning.
-However, all tracks using the same instrument must have the same volume and panning.
-This is most easily accomplished by grouping all columns using the same instrument as sub-columns within the same track.
-- You can use Send devices, but only in "Mute Source" mode.
 - You can use per-note velocity, which will scale the volume of individual notes.
 - You can not use the panning, delay or effect columns.
+- You can use Send devices, but only in "Mute Source" mode.
+- You can adjust volume and panning using Instrument Volume, Track Volume/Panning, Mixer Volume/Panning, Send Volume/Panning and Master Volume/Panning.
+However, all tracks using the same instrument must have the same volume and panning.
+This is most easily accomplished by grouping all notes played using the same instrument into one or more note columns within the same track.
 - You can only use one **OidosReverb** instance.
 This is typically placed on a Send track, with some tracks routed to it.
-For each instrument, either all or none of the track columns using that instrument can have reverb.
+For each instrument, either all or none of the note columns using that instrument can have reverb.
 - You can use the pattern sequence matrix to selectively mute tracks at certain pattern positions.
-- Globally muted tracks or track columns will not be included.
+- Globally muted tracks or note columns will not be included.
 Solo state is ignored.